intel-analytics/ipex-llm/dl/src/main/scala/com/intel/analytics/bigdl/models/rnn/README.md

 ##Prepare the Input Data
-You can download one piece of Shakespeare Texts from [here](http://shakespeare.mit.edu/coriolanus/coriolanus.1.1.html).
+You can download one tiny Shakespeare Texts from [here](https://raw.githubusercontent.com/karpathy/char-rnn/master/data/tinyshakespeare/input.txt).

 After downloading the text, please put it into one directory (e.g /opt/text/input.txt).
 The program will load in the original text file from this directory later.